kmontag/NK2Reshift/README.md

   visible when the nanoKONTROL2 is actually connected.

 This script supports Live 12.3 and up.
 Many features will probably work in earlier versions of Live, but YMMV.

-Note that this script uses recent Live APIs which are subject to change - things should generally be pretty stable in practice, but please [file an issue](../../issues) (in this repository, not with Ableton) if you see any breakage on newer Live versions.
+Note that this script uses recent APIs which are subject to change in future Live versions.
+Things should be pretty stable in practice, but please [file an issue](../../issues) (in this repository, not with Ableton) if you see any breakage after updating Live.

 ### Usage